I want my life back.

 …and had a passion for life.
 And had a lot of dreams and goals.
 So Jack finished his degree.
 In fact, Jack earned two degrees.

 Jack got a good corporate job thanks to a football alumnus.
-Diane taught high school.
+Diane earned her degree in elementary education and taught third-graders.
 Just two American kids doing the best they can.

 Jack and Diane bought a home and raised a family.
 They went to church and PTA meetings.
-Jack coached little league; and Diane taught Sunday School.
+Jack coached little league baseball; and Diane taught Sunday School.
 Just like their parents did.
 Just two American kids doing the best they can.

 Jack got a promotion.

 And a cool corporate title with a private office.
 And Jack worked even harder.
 In fact, Jack worked too hard.
 Sadly, life went sideways for a while.
-Jack went to drug rehab for alcoholism, got straight and then stayed straight.
+Jack went to drug rehab for alcoholism, got straight and then stayed clean and sober for many years.
 Good for Jack.
 And Diane.

 Jack kept working hard and got another promotion.
 And got a corner office with windows.

 Jack and Diane sent their children to college.
 And their children earned their college degrees.
 Just like their parents.